ittner/newslinkrss/README.md

 With this option, newslinkrss will follow at most `--max-links` in the order they appear in the HTML, make an HTTP GET request, download data up to the limit given by option `--max-page-length`, while waiting up to `--http-timeout` seconds to complete the process.
-Cookies will be remembered among there requests, but they will only be kept in memory and forgotten when the program finishes.
-To prevent excessive usage of memory and network resources, it is important to set a good filter pattern and choose the link and download limits wisely (the default values for these two are usually Ok, but edge cases may require some adjustments).
+Cookies will be remembered among these requests, but they will only be kept in memory and forgotten once the program finishes.
+To prevent excessive usage of memory and network resources, it is important to set a good filter pattern and choose the link and download limits wisely (the default values for these two are usually Ok, but edge cases may require some fine-tuning).

 ### Generating complete feeds

-Reuters [killed](https://news.ycombinator.com/item?id=23576022) its RSS feeds but we can bring them back from the dead and into our news readers.
+Reuters [killed](https://news.ycombinator.com/item?id=23576022) its RSS feeds in mid 2020, but we can bring them back to life and right into our news readers.
 Our criteria will be:

-- Find everything that appears as plain HTML on front page: https://www.reuters.com/ There is an infinite scroll and more links are added periodically with Javascript, but we can just ignore this and load the page more frequently, given chance for ours news reader to capture them;
+- Find everything that appears as plain HTML on the front page: https://www.reuters.com/ There is an infinite scroll and more links are added periodically with Javascript, but we can just ignore this and load the page more frequently, giving chance to capture them;

-- We want to be very selective with filtering so we only get the current news and do not waste time downloading things like section listings, utility pages, links for other domains, etc.  By looking at the URLs of the news pages, we notice all them follow a pattern similar to: https://www.reuters.com/world/europe/eu-proposes-create-solidarity-fund-ukraines-basic-needs-2022-03-18/ Notice they all are in domain "https://www.reuters.com/", have at least one section ("/world/europe/") and it is followed by part of the title and the publish date.
-The last part is really great, as it allows us to ignore anything that does not look like a news article on the spot.
+- We want to be very selective with filtering so we only get the current news and do not waste time downloading things like section listings, utility pages, links for other domains, etc. By looking at the URLs of the news pages, we can notice that all of them follow a pattern similar to: https://www.reuters.com/world/europe/eu-proposes-create-solidarity-fund-ukraines-basic-needs-2022-03-18/ Notice they all are in domain "https://www.reuters.com/", have at least one section ("/world/europe/") that is followed by part of the title and the publish date.
+This format is really great, as it allows us to ignore anything that does not look like a news article on the spot.
 So, a good pattern will be `'https://www.reuters.com/.+/.+\d{4}-\d{2}-\d{2}.+'`;